Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition: Results

 \subsection{Offline $R^2$ comparison}

 In the Kaggle competition leaderboard, the winning solutions outperformed the U-Net submission by a considerable margin in offline $R^2$ skill.
 Surprisingly, this gap nearly vanishes after controlling for feature selection, preprocessing, normalization, training settings, postprocessing, and using individual models as opposed to ensembles.
 This is shown in Figure \ref{fig:offline_r2_lines_standard_vs_v6}, which displays offline $R^2$ scores for both the standard configuration (depicted with dashed lines and hatched bar charts) and the expanded variable list configuration.
 A possible explanation for the large gap in the Kaggle competition is that the output normalization used by the U-Net resulted in worse performance (i.e. negative $R^2$) for stratospheric liquid cloud tendencies.
-While \citeA{Hu2025-mf} and this work make use of a microphysics constraint to predict liquid and ice cloud tendencies across all vertical levels, Kaggle competitors coalesced around a ``trick" that set stratospheric liquid cloud tendencies to $-\frac{q_l}{1200}$ (where $q_l$ represents the amount of liquid cloud for a given unpredictable stratospheric level).
+While \citeA{Hu2025-mf} and this work make use of a microphysics constraint that mirrors the one-moment microphysics scheme in the CRM to diagnose liquid and ice cloud tendencies as a function of total liquid and ice cloud tendency and temperature, Kaggle competitors coalesced around a ``trick" that set stratospheric liquid cloud tendencies to $-\frac{q_l}{1200}$ (where $q_l$ represents the amount of liquid cloud for a given unpredictable stratospheric level).
+This ``trick" is based on the assumption that stratospheric moisture would tend to 0 (since there are 1200 seconds in a GCM timestep).
 Finally, the best offline $R^2$ scores in this paper are not universally superior to those reported in \citeA{Hu2025-mf}.
 Nevertheless, when controlling for the aforementioned factors, the Squeezeformer, which was used in the first place solution, shows clear positive separation from all architectures on all variables, and the reverse is true for the Pao Model, which was used in the third place solution.
 For all other architectures, the offline $R^2$ is less differentiated, with results varying based on variable and configuration.
 There is also very little variation in offline $R^2$ between seeds, as shown by the min-max shading for the vertically-resolved variables and the nearly invisible vertical lines showing min-max range for the scalar variables.
 Finally, as expected from previous work, there is a universal improvement to offline skill across architectures when expanding the input variable list to include variables like convective memory and large-scale forcings \cite{Lin2025-ya, Hu2025-mf}.
-The confidence loss, difference loss, and multirepresentation configurations yield smaller benefits compared to the offline $R^2$ compared to the standard configuration and are omitted from Figure \ref{fig:offline_r2_lines_standard_vs_v6} for visual clarity.
-However, it is worth noting that the multirepresentation configuration results in large improvements in offline $R^2$ specifically for ice cloud tendencies above 400 hPa, as seen in Figure S3.
+The confidence loss, difference loss, and multirepresentation configurations yield smaller benefits compared to the offline $R^2$ of the standard configuration and are omitted from Figure \ref{fig:offline_r2_lines_standard_vs_v6} for visual clarity.
+However, as shown in Figure S3, the multirepresentation configuration yields large improvements in offline $R^2$, specifically for liquid cloud tendencies above 200 hPa and ice cloud tendencies above 400 hPa.
+This validates the idea that multiple complementary statistical views of the data can be useful for cloud mixing ratios, which have highly skewed distributions with long tails extending beyond 10 standard deviations \cite{Hu2025-mf}.
 For completeness, we show how the confidence loss and difference loss configurations compare to the standard configuration in Figures S1 and S2, and we compare the models in the expanded variable list configuration to the models evaluated in \citeA{Hu2025-mf} in Figure S4.